ADAPT Methodology® Blog

 Many companies confuse “tasks” with “key results”.
 These two are not the same.
 Tasks are activities that employees have to do as part of their roles, while key results are indicators of success.

 OKRs do not promote micromanaging of teams.
-The framework helps companies determine what constitutes success and what teams and individuals need to do in order to attain their goals.
+The framework helps companies determine what constitutes success and what teams and individuals need to do to attain their goals.

 The high-level key results are assigned either to the leadership team or the CEO.
 The high-level KRs can also be assigned to a specific department or team instead.